jiahaoli57/FinOL/docs/source/key_features/models.rst

 :Description: The AlphaPortfolio model is a Transformer-based model for asset scoring and portfolio selection.
 :Basic Idea: Leverages attention mechanisms to score assets based on their historical performance.
-:Construction: `Source code for finol.model_layer.AlphaPortfolio <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/AlphaPortfolio.html#AlphaPortfolio>`_
+:Construction: `Source code for AlphaPortfolio <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/AlphaPortfolio.html#AlphaPortfolio>`_
 :Pros: High accuracy in scoring assets; interpretable results through attention weights.
 :Cons: Computationally intensive; requires careful tuning of hyperparameters.
 :Details: The AlphaPortfolio model takes an input tensor ``x`` of shape ``(batch_size, num_assets, num_features_augmented)``, where ``num_features_augmented`` represents the number of features (including any preprocessed or augmented features) for each asset.
 The final output of the AlphaPortfolio model is a tensor of shape ``(batch_size, num_assets)``, represents the predicted score for the corresponding asset.